-Clare Hall is a graduate College, founded in 1966, with about twenty each of Official Fellows and Research Fellows, thirteen Professorial Fellows, forty Visiting Fellows, and one hundred and eighty Graduate Students.
+Clare Hall is a graduate College, founded in 1966, with around twenty Official Fellows and Research Fellows, thirteen Professorial Fellows, forty Visiting Fellows, and two hundred Graduate Students.
 The President, Professorial Fellows, Official Fellows and Research Fellows comprise the Governing Body.
 Members and their families are welcome participants in the social life of the College, which is informal.
-There is some accommodation available on a charged rental basis for single persons, couples, and families in the College.
+There is some accommodation available on a charged rental basis for single persons, couples and families in the College.
 All Fellows qualify for an allowance of free meals.

 Current Research Fellowships available:

-Applications will be examined by experts in the fields concerned and by the Fellowship Committee.
-The final choice, however, will be made by the Governing Body, and the research proposal should, therefore, be written so as to convey to the non-specialist something of the interest and importance of the topic.
-Short-listed candidates will be asked to submit written work for consideration, and the final round of candidates will be called for interview.
+Applications will be examined by the College Fellows in the Sciences and by the Fellowship Committee.
+The final choice, however, will be made by the Governing Body, and the research proposal should, therefore, be written online convey to the non-specialist something of the interest and importance of the topic

-The closing date for receipt of all applications and references is 13 February 2017
+The closing date for receipt of both applications and references is 31 October 2017

 Decisions are expected on the Fellowships by 25 January 2018